 Do you need free CAD software?
 But you’re not sure quite what you need?
 Here you can learn the basic terms to make a smart choice.
-Also, we have compiled a comprehensive list of the best free CAD software.
+And then we have compiled a comprehensive list of free CAD software.

 All3DP is here to help.
 First, learn about the basic terms of computer-aided design.
 Second, you can search and browse our list of the best free CAD software.